c3lang/c3docs-old/docs/conversion.md

 ### 2. Constants and literals

 1. If the constant is an integer, it is assumed to be the *arithmetic promotion width* and signed.
 If the suffix `u` is added, it is assumed to be an unsigned number.
 If a suffix `ixx` or `uxx` is given then it is considered a an integer of that type width and signedness.
 It cannot be implicitly narrowed.
 2. If the constant is a floating point value, it is assumed to be a `double` unless suffixed with `f` which is then assumed to be a `float`.
-If a bitwidth is given after `f`, it is instead a floating point type of that width.
+If a bit width is given after `f`, it is instead a floating point type of that width.